-The deadline to submit entries to the contest is 9 February 2024.
+The deadline to submit entries to the contest is 31 March 2023.
 Prizes will be awarded to a National Winner, a National Runner-up, and Regional Winners.
-Winners will be notified March 2024.
-Teacher's will be notified of a winning student submission via the email provided on the entry form, and are encouraged to monitor their junk email.
+Winners will be notified between late April and early May 2023.
 The winning posters will be featured on the Canadian Public Health Association website and used to raise awareness of climate sensitive infectious diseases in Canada.